Success Wall: MaryAnne Identified And Overcame Her Career Obstacles

 Land your dream job?
 Get a promotion?
 Make a successful career change?
 Congratulations!
 We want to share your inspiring story with other job seekers, hard workers, and career changers on our Success Wall - a place where we celebrate your accomplishments.
 Here's today's story:

-“Well, there I was at age 57, looking for the next right thing in my career.
+Her Challenges"Well, there I was at age 57, looking for the next right thing in my career.
 I had great experience, a strong resume, and many accomplishments under my belt.
 At the same time, though, I was out of work at a very critical point in my life.
-The type of position I was seeking – upper administration in higher education focused on student success for underserved students – is highly specialized, hard to come by.
+The type of position I was seeking - upper administration in higher education focused on student success for underserved students - is highly specialized, hard to come by.
 Competition is keen.
-I had many interviews for positions I could do – I needed to get back to work, after all–but most of them were not in the realm of ‘dream job’ for me.”
+I had many interviews for positions I could do - I needed to get back to work, after all--but most of them were not in the realm of 'dream job' for me."
+The hardest parts:

 - Not allowing the age factor to hold me back